AI-powered cybersecurity with Azure SentinelAzim Ahmad

 Homeworking, the ongoing digitalisation of society, and the increasingly online nature of our lives mean opportunities are about for phishers, hackers, scammers, and extortionists.
 As we head into 2022, there is, unfortunately, no sign of this letting up.
-This is why it’s essential for individuals and organisations to be aware of the ever-growing avenues of attack as well as what can be done to mitigate the risks.
+This is why it’s essential for individuals and organisation to be aware of the ever-growing avenues of attack as well as what can be done to mitigate the risks.

 So let’s take a look at the most important and significant trends affecting our online security in the next year and beyond while throwing in some practical steps we recommend to avoid becoming victims:

 Similar to the way in which it is used in financial services for fraud detection, artificial intelligence (AI) can counteract cybercrime by identifying patterns of behaviour that signify something out-of-the-ordinary may be taking place.
 Crucially, AI means this can be done in systems that need to cope with thousands of events taking place every second, which is typically where cybercriminals will try to strike.

 A product we recommend and work with is the Azure Sentinel Solution for all cloud security needs.

 Azure Sentinel will help you deliver cloud-native security operations as mentioned below:

 Cloud-native security operations